abin-tiger/spark-docker-image/README.md

-# SBD Spark Base Docker Images
+# Spark Docker Images

 The Dockerfiles in this repository are based on the ones from [Spark source repository](https://github.com/apache/spark/tree/master/resource-managers/kubernetes/docker/src/main/dockerfiles/spark).
-It was refactored to include the SBD libs required and to make it flexible.
+It was refactored to make it flexible.

 The images built are stored in the [GitHub Packages docker repository](https://github.com/users/abin-tiger/packages/container/package/spark-docker-image).
 Available tags: 3.1.2, 3.2.0.